NcUltimate/the-coding-zone/problem-2017-05/README.md

 You're given an 8x8 chess board containing white rooks, white bishops, a white king and a black king.
 Assuming it's white's turn to move, you must write a program that will determine if there is a mate in one move.

+Solutions to be presented on May 25, 2017!

 ## Description

 Input should be taken in the form of multiline ASCII text: